-3. Deliver more with less The management and governance arrangements of Regional Working will be considered in light of how they support the Commissioner and Chief Constable in relation to the adopted business model and the delivery of the vision and goals in the Police & Crime Plan.
+Chief Constable's Arrangements Police & Crime Plan Goals Areas for Development 7.2 The governance arrangements associated with Regional working remain with the Commissioners replacing the previous Police Authority representation at respective board structures.
+1. Reduce harm All Regional Collaborative working activity should be assessed under the same principles as any other partnership activity when considering how best to achieve the organisational service requirements.
+The future Commissioning Strategy would be intended to take cognisance of this.
+2. Put people first 3.
+Deliver more with less The management and governance arrangements of Regional Working will be considered in light of how they support the Commissioner and the Chief Constable in relation to the adopted business model and the delivery of the vision and goals in the Police & Crime Plan.
 4. Fit for the future 5.
 Drive justice 6.
-Police UK 8. a ngements for consulting and communicating with stakeholders The Chief Constable employs a range of mechanisms within the engagement strategy.
+Police UK 8.
+F Arrangements for consulting and communicating with stakeholders 1 8.1 The Chief Constable employs a range of mechanisms within the engagement strategy.
 Communities are actively encouraged to become involved in problem solving plans and signing them off.
 1. Reduce harm Ensure that, where practicable, community engagement opportunities are utilised to support the Joint EDHR agenda.
 Engagement opportunities (such as community meetings) are also used to deliver key messages.
-2. Put people first The Community Engagement Log is used to analyse trends. i.e. safety on roads.
+2. Put people first The Community Engagement Log is used to analyse trends e.g. safety on roads.
 This is not a static log and so it is constantly monitored by a range of users as it continuously identifies potential issues.
 Following the implementation of a recommendation arising from the "Advancing the BCU" work there are now 19 Safer Neighbourhood areas as York has reduced the number of areas from 4 to 3.
 8.2 Local Area Agreements have been replaced by CSDP Quality of Life.
 These are adopted into the Control Strategy and this has resulted in the development of a range of outcomes.
-The community are able to play an active part and can influence priority locations and performance monitoring. harm To develop further the Community Safety accreditation scheme.
+The community are able to play an active part and can influence priority locations and performance monitoring.
+1. Reduce harm To develop further the Community Safety accreditation scheme.
 This is based on the allocation of powers to community groups.
 Includes multi agency work partners.
-2. Put people first The Chief Constable has increased the use of Social media as a means of community engagement.
+2. Put people first 8.3 The Chief Constable has increased the use of social media as a means of community engagement.
 This has delivered a range of benefits and is an enabler for maintaining the currency of information.
-1. Reduce harm 2.
-Put people first
+1. Reduce harm